-At December 31, 2019, the System had unsecured variable rate revenue bonds, Series 2008A-1 of \$42,045, Series 2008A-2 of \$35,490 and Series 2011B of \$70,000.
-In 2020, the Series 2008A-1 and Series 2008A-2 bonds were remarketed at a premium to their maturity date of November 1, 2030 and a portion of the outstanding par was redeemed in the amount of \$5,590 and \$4,670, respectively.
-The System's unsecured variable rate revenue bonds, while subject to a long-term amortization period, may be put to the System at the option of the bondholders in connection with certain remarketing dates.
-To the extent that bondholders may, under the terms of the debt, put their bonds within 12 months after the balance sheet date, the principal amount of such bonds has been classified as a current obligation in the accompanying condensed consolidated balance sheets.
+The System's unsecured variable rate revenue bonds, Series 2011B of \$69,660 and Series 2018B-1 of \$46,690 and Series 2018C-1 of \$50,000, while subject to a long-term amortization period, may be put to the System at the option of the bondholders in connection with certain remarketing dates.
+To the extent that bondholders may, under the terms of the debt, put their bonds within 12 months after March 31, 2021, the principal amount of such bonds has been classified as a current obligation as long-term debt subject to short-term financing arrangements in the accompanying condensed consolidated balance sheets.
 Management believes the likelihood of a material amount of bonds being put to the System is remote.
 However, to address this possibility, the System has taken steps to provide various sources of liquidity, including assessing alternate sources of financing, including lines of credit and/or net assets without donor restrictions as a source of self-liquidity.